metio/ilo/docs/content/usage/_index.md

 ## ilo compose

-The `ilo compose` command can be used for more complex build environments based on docker-compose.yml files.
-Use this command in case your project requires e.g. a database in order to be build. `ilo compose` does not mount any directories by default, nor does it automatically execute a specific command.
+The `ilo compose` command can be used for more complex build environments based on `docker-compose.yml` files.
+Use this command in case your project requires e.g. a database in order to be build.
-It defaults to run with podman-compose but can be used with docker-compose as well by using the `--runtime` switch.
-Use `ilo compose --help` to get a list of all options, and their default values.

 ```shell script
 [you@hostname project-dir]$ ilo compose